hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ## About the System itself
 *Summary of system properties*
 Eclipse provides IDEs and platforms for many languages and architectures.
 Eclipse is famous for their Java IDE, C/C++, JavaScript and PHP IDEs built on extensible platforms for creating desktop, Web and cloud IDEs.
-The Eclipse IDEs are open-source. [https://eclipse.org/](https://eclipse.org/)
+The Eclipse IDEs are open-source. @RefKey[EclipseOrg]
-Eclipse was inspired by the Smalltalk-based VisualAge family of IDEs. [http://wiki.eclipse.org/FAQ_Where_did_Eclipse_come_from%3F](http://wiki.eclipse.org/FAQ_Where_did_Eclipse_come_from%3F)
-The Eclipse Project was originally created by IBM in November 2001 and supported by a consortium of software vendors.
-The Eclipse Foundation was created in January 2004 as an independent not-for-profit corporation to act as the steward of the Eclipse community. [http://www.eclipse.org/org/](http://www.eclipse.org/org/)
+Eclipse was inspired by the Smalltalk-based VisualAge family of IDEs. @RefKey[EclipseFAQWhereFrom] The Eclipse Project was originally created by IBM in November 2001 and supported by a consortium of software vendors.
+The Eclipse Foundation was created in January 2004 as an independent not-for-profit corporation to act as the steward of the Eclipse community. @RefKey[EclipseOrgOrg]

 ### System boundaries
 *What have you looked at exactly?
 Mention the boundaries of the system and state what is included and excluded.
 For example, in Chrome the system might be the developer tools.
 This ignores any JavaScript libraries which might add additional live capabilities to the tools or to the page currently developed.
 Another example are auto-testing setups which span a particular editor, testing framework, and auto-testing tool.*
 We are focusing on the Java Debugger of the Eclipse Java IDE.
 The Java Debugger is part of the "Java Development Tools (JDT) Debug" project.
-It is implemented on top of the language independent "debug model" provided by the platform debugger which provides language independent facilities for launching programs, source code lookup, breakpoints and debugging UI. [https://www.eclipse.org/eclipse/debug/](https://www.eclipse.org/eclipse/debug/)
+It is implemented on top of the language independent "debug model" provided by the platform debugger which provides language independent facilities for launching programs, source code lookup, breakpoints and debugging UI. @RefKey[EclipseDebug]
-We use OpenJDK 1.8.0 update 112 as Virtual Machine for running Eclipse itself and the sample application we develop.
+We use Java 1.8.0 update 112 as Virtual Machine for running Eclipse itself and the sample application we develop.

 ### Context
   - In which context is the system used?